A DECam Search for Explosive Optical Transients Associated with IceCube Neutrinos: Sensitivity Analysis Using Simulations

 Both of the features range from 0 to 1, and are expected to be closer to 0 for a type Ia SN while closer to 1 for a CC SN.
 Using these features, we reclassified the sample using a Random Forest Classifier \citep[]{Breiman2001} implemented with \code{Sci-Kit Learn} \citep[]{scikit-learn}.
 To construct the classifier, we first used Principal Component Analysis \citep[PCA]{Tipping:1999} with 8 components to project light curve fit information to the space of largest variance, and then employed an ensemble of 1000 decision tree classifiers with a restriction of 50 for the maximum tree depth.
 The number of principal components, number of decision trees, and depth restriction on the decision trees were determined via an extensive search of the hyperparameter space using a separate validation dataset.

-The classifier was trained using a \snana-simulated sample of good quality, CC light curves that had an explosion time set to the neutrino trigger and a low redshift ($z<0.3$) as the target class.
-The background class was good quality, CC and Ia light curves determined to be in phase with the neutrino trigger based on best-fit peak MJD.
+The classifier was trained using a \snana-simulated sample of CC light curves passing the quality, rising, and phase cuts that had an explosion time set to the neutrino trigger and a low redshift ($z<0.3$) as the target class.
+The background class was composed of CC and Ia light curves determined that passed the quality, rising, and phase cuts with no set restriction on the true explosion time of the SNe.
 We also include spectroscopically-confirmed CC SNe and Ia SNe from the DES 3 Year SNe sample \citep[]{DESSN} in the training set signal and background samples, respectively.
-All simulated and real SNe in the background sample have a random peak MJD, and hence random explosion time, with the constraint that the light curves satisfy the phase cut.
-The ratio of simulated SNe to real SNe in the training set was found to strongly correlate to classifier accuracy, and we determined the optimum ratio for each follow-up using an independent validation set.
-In Figure \ref{fig:ev1_validation} we show that optimum classification accuracy on a mixed sample of real SNe and simulated SNe is reached when 36\% of the training set is simulated SNe for IC170922A and when 40\% of the training set is simulated for IC171106A.
+The ratio of simulated SNe to real SNe in the training set was found to strongly correlate to classifier accuracy, and we determined the optimum ratio for each follow-up using independent validation sets.
+We find that classification accuracy is optimized for both simulated and real SNe when 36\% (40\%) of the training set is simulated for IC170922A (IC171106A), and the determination of these ratios is shown in Figure \ref{fig:ev1_validation}.
 The dependence in classification accuracy on the inclusion of real SNe is likely due to the fact that the real SNe were observed under better conditions than our follow-ups.
 Since our classifier uses best-fit properties to make predictions, it is sensitive to how well the light curve fitting reflects the true properties of the explosion, so the better observing conditions of the real SNe could add new classification information that a simulated training set lacked.